verrazzano/verrazzano/tools/psr/DEVELOPER.md

 ## PSR Areas
 Workers are organized into areas, where each area typically maps to one or more Verrazzano backend components, but that isn't always the case as shown with HTTP workers.
-You can see OpenSearch and HTTP workers in the [workers](./backend/workers) package.
+You can see the workers in the [workers](./backend/workers) package.
 PSR scenarios are also grouped into areas.

 The following area names are used in the source code and YAML configuration.